Why has cloud-based financial tech been adopted in other financial sectors while real estate remains heavily dependent on Excel?

 Speaking to the more mature generation of property developers and surveyors, appraisals prior to Excel were what we might call a "back-of-an-envelope" calculation.
 Some were pretty detailed, but they were put together on paper, as a simple indication of project viability.

-Now they're used to secure development funding (as well as a host of other uses) they've grown into something far more detailed, increasing in complexity over time and eventually becoming the backbone of any real estate development.
+Now they're used to secure development funding (as well as a host of other uses) the humble development appraisal Excel template has grown into something far more detailed, increasing in complexity over time and eventually becoming the backbone of any real estate development.
 If the numbers indicate a low margin of profit, the scheme will not go ahead.
 Excel was a game changer, moving development appraisals onto an electronic format.